rht-labs/mlops-exercise/docs/slides/content/krap-records.md

 #### The Backstory
-KRAP Records is a mid-sized independent record label struggling to break into the global music market.
+KRAP Records, founded in the 1970s by visionary brothers Karl and Ralph Peters, was once a powerhouse in the music industry, launching legendary artists and shaping musical trends.

-They have a roster of talented artists but face challenges in identifying the right markets for their music and understanding the evolving tastes of global audiences.
+However, the tides of the music industry changed dramatically over the decades.
+By the early 21st century, KRAP Records found itself struggling in identifying the right markets for their music and understanding the evolving tastes of global audiences.

-They recognize the potential of AI to revolutionize their decision-making process and are seeking a technology partner to develop a predictive model that can analyze music and market trends to optimize their release strategy.
+Now managed by their grandchildren, the label recognizes the potential of AI to revolutionize their decision-making process and are seeking a technology partner to develop a predictive model that can analyze music and market trends to optimize their release strategy.